The Wörld Is Ours – Vol. 2: Anyplace Crazy as Anywhere Else

-The Wörld Is Ours – Vol. 2: Anyplace Crazy as Anywhere Else is the twelfth live album by the band Motörhead, released on 21 September 2012, the third UDR GmbH / Motörhead Music / EMI collaboration, and is the entire concert at the Wacken Open Air, Germany, with parts of the Sonisphere, England, and Rock in Rio, Brazil, concerts from 2011.
+The Wörld Is Ours – Vol. 2: Anyplace Crazy as Anywhere Else is the twelfth live album by the band Motörhead, released on 21 September 2012, the third UDR GmbH / Motörhead Music / EMI collaboration, and is the entire concert in August 2011 at the Wacken Open Air, Germany, with parts of the concerts in July 2011 at the Sonisphere Knebworth Festival, England and in September 2011 at Rock in Rio, Brazil.

 Recording

 This was recorded on the 2011 leg of The Wörld is Ours tour.
 It is the entire concert at the Wacken Open Air Festival in Itzehoe, Schleswig-Holstein, Germany on 6 August, has parts of the Sonisphere Knebworth Festival, Knebworth, England on 10 July, and parts of the Rock in Rio, Rio de Janeiro, Brazil on 25 September 2011.
 Unlike the previous two live albums, there are no guest musicians appearing on the album.
 This completes The Wörld Is Ours tour recordings, which started in 2010 and made it around the world, including Australia.